sjstretton/screwed/09-Corporations.md

 >*"the growth effects of tax reforms, as well as the more standard efficiency and equity effects in a static context, merit serious consideration."* [@Lee2005].

 The is a particular kind of distortion which is particular to corporation tax.
 This is the 'debt-equity' distortion.
 This results from an asymmetry at the heart of corporation tax, whereby the return on equity is taxed, but interest payments on corporate debt are tax deductible.
 This can increase the risk of bankruptcy and encourage tax-minimisation strategies through taking on more debt.
-Writers of an IMF blog argues for 2 ways to mitigate debt bias - to limit the tax deductibility of interest or provide a deduction for equity costs [@DeMooij2016].
+Writers of an IMF blog argues for 2 ways to mitigate debt bias: to limit the tax deductibility of interest or provide a deduction for equity costs [@DeMooij2016].

 *Who really pays the piper?*